 From a human services perspective, this course offers an introduction to the dynamics of family violence with an emphasis on treatment and intervention strategies.
 Students will examine types of family violence across the life span, identification and reporting procedures, controversial issues of relevance to the field of family violence, child abuse & neglect, the impact of substance abuse/misuse on family functioning and violent patterns of behavior, sexual offenses and offenders, and current and innovative approaches to treatment and prevention.
+Cross listed with CJ 317

-HS 320 Loss, Grief and Dying 3
+HS 320 Loss, Grief and Dying

 This multi-disciplinary course is developed to sensitize students to the issues of loss, grief, and dying that are part of every individual's life experience.
 Students will explore their own relationship with death and various loss-related experiences and explore the ways in which societal attitudes influence how and when we die and how we live as we deal with the knowledge of death and loss.
 Subject matter will encompass a blend of psychological, socio-cultural and historical perspectives on death.
 Topics will include issues of loss related to relationships, social role change, and life-span development, as well as detailed discussions of topics surrounding death, dying, and loss experiences.
 Both the roles of the interpersonal self and the professional self in working with those encountering death and grief/loss will be explored.
+Cross listed with CJ and PSY 320